smithy-lang/smithy/docs/source/1.0/spec/core/protocol-traits.rst

 -------------------

 Summary
-    Describes the contents of a blob or string shape using a media type as defined by :rfc:`6838` (e.g., "video/quicktime").
+    Describes the contents of a blob or string shape using a design-time media type as defined by :rfc:`6838` (for example, ``application/json``).
 Trait selector
     ``:is(blob, string)``